Modern Slavery Act Statement

 - Roll out training to all relevant Norgine Personnel to ensure that they understand Norgine’s approach to modern slavery and human trafficking;

-- Conduct periodic reviews and audits of suppliers to minimise the risk of modern slavery;
+- Continue to conduct periodic reviews and audits of suppliers to minimise the risk of modern slavery;

-- Require significant suppliers and business partners and those operating in high risk areas to make a declaration stating that they have put steps in place to ensure that there is no modern slavery and human trafficking; and
+- Continue to require significant suppliers and business partners and those operating in high risk areas, to make a declaration stating that they have put steps in place to ensure that there is no modern slavery and human trafficking;

-- Conduct a review of our contractual agreements to ensure they reflect Norgine’s expectations of its suppliers and business partners to ensure compliance with the Act.
+- Conduct a review of our contractual agreements, to ensure they reflect Norgine’s expectations of its suppliers and business partners to ensure compliance with the Act; and